On Pl\"ucker Equations Characterizing Grassmann Cones: Introduction

-\paragraph{} The paper is organized as follows.
+\end{corol} \paragraph{} The paper is organized as follows.
 Section~\ref{preli} sets the preliminaries and notation used throughout the paper.
 Section~\ref{sechsder} recalls a few facts concerning Hasse-Schmidt ($HS$) derivations on exterior algebras as introduced in~\cite{G1} and treated in more details in~\cite{GatSal2}.
 The section proclaims the most powerful tool of the theory which we call (as in~\cite{G1}) {\em integration by parts formula}.
-Moreover, that the transpose of an $HS$-derivation is an $HS$-derivation as well is also proven, a fact heavily used in Section~\ref{EGC} to prove Theorem~\ref{thm01}.
+That the transpose of an $HS$-derivation is an $HS$-derivation as well is also shown in Section~\ref{sechsder}, a fact heavily used to prove Theorem~\ref{thm01}.
 Schubert derivations are studied in Section~\ref{secSchuder}, where a few technical lemmas leading to the approximation $B_r\sra B_r((z))$ of the vertex operators are discussed.
 A pivotal aspect of Section~\ref{GCPR} is that the Schubert derivations $\sigm_-(z)$ and its inverse $\ovsig_-(z)$ enjoy a stability property enabling to define them as maps $B_r\sra B_r[z^{-1}]$.
-Their limit for $r\sra \infty$ gives rise to the ring homomorphisms $B\sra B[z^{-1}]$ which enter in the expression of the vertex operators.
+Their limit for $r\sra \infty$ give rise to the ring homomorphisms $B\sra B[z^{-1}]$, which enter in the expression of the vertex operators.
 The crucial property that $\sigm_{- }(z),\ovsig_-(z)$ commute with taking Schur determinants, proven in Section~\ref{GCPR}, is obtained by exploiting a powerful determinantal formula due to Laksov and Thorup~\cite{LakTh1}.
-Section~\ref{SecEx} is entirely devoted to the standard example of decomposable tensors in a second wedge power faced via Theorem~\ref{thm02}.
-Eventually, Section~\ref{SecKP} is concerned with the limit of formula~(\ref{eq1:mnthm}) for $r\sra \infty$, where we (re)show that {\em tau}-functions for the KP-hierarchy corresponds to decomposable tensors in an infinite exterior power.
+Section~\ref{SecEx} is entirely devoted to the standard example of decomposable tensors in a second wedge power, faced via Theorem~\ref{thm02}.
+Eventually, Section~\ref{SecKP} is concerned with the limit of formula~(\ref{eq1:mnthm}) for $r\sra \infty$, whereby $\bw^\infty M_0$ shall be understood as the projective limit $\underset{\leftarrow}{\lim}\bw^rM_0$ in the category of graded modules.
+There, instead of (re)showing that {\em tau}-functions correspond to decomposable tensors in some infinite exterior power, we use them to define the Grassman cone $\Gcal_\infty$ as the locus of $\bfm\in \bw^\infty M_0$ such that $\phi_\infty^{-1}(\bfm)$ solves the $KP$ hierarchy, where $\phi_\infty$ is the analogous of~(\ref{eq0:mapfr}) for $r=\infty$.

+We are grateful to S.~G.~Chiossi, A.~Kasman, A.~Ricolfi and I.~Scherbak for useful comments and corrections and to C.~Araujo, M.~Jardim, P.~Mulassano and P.~Piccione for unreserved support.
+Thanks are also due to the anonymous referee for his/her patient careful reading and remarks, that helped us to improve the shape of the article.

+{\em This paper is dedicated to Professor Piotr Pragacz, a living example of mathematical experience, on the occasion of his sixtieth birthday.}